yuanzhibang-tool/TTQM-Docs/en/pre-publish-script/default.md

 > Pre-Publish Script, used to process the published message before publishing, the actual published content is the processed content.

-!> Note: After the pre-script is enabled, all messages(only string type) published in this client, such as messages published manually and messages published via the `User Script` will be processed by `Pre-Publish Script`.
+!> Note: After the pre-script is enabled, all messages(only string type) published in this client, such as messages published manually(only `plaintext` and `json` format messages will be processed) and messages published via the `User Script` will be processed by `Pre-Publish Script`.
 As a special case, if you send a message with type of `Buffer` or `Array<number>` via the script, it will not be processed by `Pre-Publish Script`.

 | No. | Title                                                       | Description                                                                                                                    |
 | --- | ----------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |